isOmarDev/tdd-password-validator/README.md

 ## Approach

-This project follows the classic TDD cycle:
+This project follows the classic TDD cycle by the wishful thinking technique :

 1. Write a failing test (_Red_)
 2. Write the minimal code to make the test pass (_Green_)